 Postpartum psychosis is much rarer than the baby blues and postpartum depression.
-It involves the onset, usually within two weeks after delivery, of hallucinations, irritability, unusual thought patterns, mood swings and difficulty sleeping that last for at least two weeks.
+It involves the onset, usually within two weeks after delivery, of hallucinations, irritability, unusual thought patterns, mood swings, and difficulty sleeping that lasts for at least two weeks.

-The baby blues, postpartum psychosis, and postpartum depression occur in all ages of women, in all parts of the world, and in all ethnicities.
-The incidence of the baby blues is about 80% of all women.
-Women who have had difficulties with the pregnancy or the birth, and women who are prone to low mood, have an increased likelihood of developing the baby blues.
+The baby blues, postpartum psychosis, and postpartum depression, occur in about 80% of all women, regardless of age or ethnicity.
+Women who have had difficulties with pregnancy or giving birth, and women who are prone to low mood, have an increased likelihood of developing the baby blues.

-About 10 to 20% of women will have postpartum depression.
-Women who were depressed in pregnancy, have high stress levels, upheavals in life events, low incomes, decreased social support, the absence of a job, rigid parental beliefs, anxiety disorders, past history of mental illness, and being a minority are all things that increase the chance of developing postpartum depression.
+About 10 to 20% of women experience postpartum depression.
+Women who were depressed in pregnancy, have high-stress levels, upheavals in life events, low incomes, decreased social support, unemployment, rigid parental beliefs, anxiety disorders, past history of mental illness, and are a minority have an increased chance of developing postpartum depression.

 Postpartum psychosis occurs in 1 – 2 out of every one thousand pregnancies.
-Women at the greatest risk for this disorder are those with previous psychiatric illnesses, or those who suffered from psychosis during pregnancy.
-The disorder usually begins within two weeks after giving birth.
+Women at the greatest risk for this disorder are those with previous psychiatric illnesses or those who suffered from psychosis during pregnancy.
+The onset is usually within two weeks of giving birth.

 Etiology and Pathophysiology of Psychiatric Disorders in Pregnancy

-There are some studies that have evaluated the etiology of the baby blues, postpartum depression and postpartum psychosis.
-It is believed that both internal and external factors play a role in the development of postpartum psychiatric disorders.
-Abrupt decreases in progesterone and estrogen occur after pregnancy, which is believed to trigger emotional changes in susceptible women.
+Some studies have evaluated the etiology of the baby blues, postpartum depression, and postpartum psychosis.
+It is believed that both internal and external factors lead to the development of postpartum psychiatric disorders.
+Abrupt decreases in progesterone and estrogen occur after pregnancy, which may trigger emotional changes in susceptible women.

-Women who have little social support, have a low socioeconomic status, a complicated birth, an unwanted gender of baby, are not working, have a history of mental illness, or had an anxiety, depressive, or psychotic disorder during pregnancy are at a greater risk of developing the disorder.
+Women who have little social support, have low socioeconomic status, a complicated birth, an unwanted gender of baby, unemployment, a history of mental illness, or previous anxiety, depressive, or psychotic disorder during pregnancy are at a greater risk of developing the disorder.

-The pathophysiology of psychiatric disorders has been studied.
-There is little data on the pathophysiology of the baby blues, but some researchers have discovered that the sudden decline in estrogen and progesterone that occurs shortly after birth can trigger emotional symptoms in susceptible women.
+There is little data on the pathophysiology of the baby blues; however, some researchers have discovered that the sudden decline in estrogen and progesterone that occurs shortly after birth can trigger emotional symptoms in susceptible women.
 Even women without a past history of mental illness or pregnancy complications can suffer from the baby blues.

-Postpartum depression has been extensively studied as to pathophysiology.
-Environmental and biological factors have been implicated.
+Postpartum depression studies implicate environmental and biological factors.
 Some researchers have found that sudden decreases in estrogen levels will trigger mood changes that can be diagnosed as postpartum depression.
-Others suggest that difficulties in regulating the gamma-aminobutyric acid (GABA) receptor play a role in developing the disorder.
+Others suggest that difficulties regulating the gamma-aminobutyric acid (GABA) receptor may cause the development of the disorder.

-There is strong evidence that environmental influences have an impact on the pathophysiology of postpartum depression.
-Patients with depression during pregnancy, a difficult pregnancy, a history of any type of mental illness, a difficult childbirth, poor social support, low income and psychosocial stressors have a high incidence of developing postpartum depression, even in the absence of any biological or genetic factors.
+There is strong evidence that environmental influences affect the pathophysiology of postpartum depression.
+Patients with depression during pregnancy, a difficult pregnancy, a history of any type of mental illness, difficult childbirth, poor social support, low income, and psychosocial stressors have a high incidence of developing postpartum depression, even without biological or genetic factors.

-The evidence for a genetic origin for postpartum psychosis is much stronger than for the baby blues and postpartum psychosis.
-Postpartum psychosis seems to run in families, although no specific gene or set of genes has been identified as being associated with postpartum psychosis.
+The evidence for a genetic origin for postpartum psychosis is much stronger than for the baby blues and postpartum depression.
+Postpartum psychosis seems to run in families, although no specific gene or set of genes has been associated with postpartum psychosis.

-Having a history of bipolar disorder prior to or during pregnancy contributes to the pathophysiology of postpartum psychosis.
+Having a history of bipolar disorder before or during pregnancy contributes to the pathophysiology of postpartum psychosis.
 Women with psychosis during pregnancy have a greater incidence of postpartum psychosis.